-In March 2019, Hootsuite’s new Composer will become the default publishing experience for all users.
+As of March 21, 2019, Hootsuite’s new Composer is beginning to roll out as the default publishing experience for all users.
 We’re confident you’re going to love the improvements that we’ve been investing in over the last year, but understand that change can be a challenge.

 This guide explores how to use the legacy composer and new composer side by side so you can know what to expect when you try the new composer, and where to find all the functionality you need.

 Accessing the Composer

-New composer: Access the new composer by clicking the green New Post button in the top-right corner.
+New composer: Access the new composer by clicking New Post in the top-right corner of the dashboard.
 It opens from there into a full-screen publishing experience.

 Creating with the Composer

-Legacy composer: Each element is attached to the message without you being able to see the final product until it gets published.
+Legacy composer: Each element is attached to the post without you being able to see the final product until it gets published.